Harlem, Manhattan, NY Rental Market Trends

 Manhattan | Rent Comparison by Neighborhood

-Harlem rent is the same as Manhattan average
+Harlem rent is 17% lower than Manhattan average

 Where this data comes from